College application forms for all jobs advertised on this site can be downloaded from the College Vacancies web site.

 QMUL is one of the UK’s leading research-focused higher education institutions, with a budget of £285 million per annum.

 The successful candidate will have a PhD or equivalent in chemistry, with a solid grounding in organic synthesis, transition metal catalysis and/or organometallic chemistry.
-During the project the PDRAs will also have opportunities to develop their supervision, writing, communication and organisational skills, excellent preparation for a career in academia or industry.
+Experience of process development would be an advantage but is not essential.
+During the project the PDRA will also have opportunities to develop their supervision, writing, communication and organisational skills, excellent preparation for a career in academia or industry.
 Duties may also include assisting in the training and supervision of PhD and final year project students.

-The positions are full time and available for 18 months.
-The starting salary will be £30,805 per annum, inclusive of London Allowance.
+The position is full time and available for 12 months.
+The starting salary will be £31,113 per annum, inclusive of London Allowance.
 Benefits include 30 days annual leave, defined benefit pension scheme and interest-free season ticket loan.